mainrobbo/tiktok-live-monitoring-webui/README.md

-# Adv-TTL-Client
+# Tiktok Live Monitoring (WebUI)

-This is the client-side application for **Adv-TTL**, a real-time TikTok Live stream monitoring tool.
+This is the client-side application for **Tiktok Live Monitoring**, a real-time TikTok Live stream monitoring tool.
 Built with **Next.js**, it provides a user-friendly interface to monitor and analyze live stream activities such as chats, gifts, viewers, subscribers, and more.

 ## Features